ardra-aaah/ToxiJudge--Toxic-comment-detector-API/README.md

 ---

 ## 🛠 Features
--  **ML-powered predictions** – Logistic Regression with TF-IDF vectorization.
+-  **ML-powered predictions** – Logistic Regression with TF-IDF vectorisation.
 -  **Web interface** – Clean UI to enter and test comments.
 -  **MongoDB integration** – Saves predictions for future analytics.
 -  **Deployed on Render** – Accessible from anywhere.